We’ve sourced some great tips & tricks to stay warm from our friends at Frostburn:

 - Insulated, waterproof boots (two pair) are a must-have!
 Also bring water-resistant outerwear, such as ski jackets and snow pants, over layers of breathable synthetic material.
 In addition to a warm hat, you should bring balaclavas, dickeys (mock turtlenecks), ear muffs and glove liners.
 Be prepared to cover your face (including your ears!), neck, head, extremities… heck, every inch of your body!

-Check what yor clothing is made of.
-Cotton Kills, so look for things made of synthetics, silk and wool, Your local outdoors/ski shop will be happy to help you.
+- Check your clothing material.
+Cotton kills, so look for things made of synthetics, silk and wool.
+Your local outdoors/ski shop will be happy to help you.

 - Seek out heatproducing art installations and theme camps based around warmth.
 Enjoy the company of other participants to warm your body and soul.
 Try not to spend much time alone in the cold, and keep an eye on other solo participants.
 Share the Warmth of our community by helping others stay dry and comfortable.
 You’ll be amazed how much better you feel when you help a fellow burner in need.

 - Be careful not to overheat.
 Also, think twice about using a personal heating device that may dry your skin, cause burns or create a fire hazard.
 Stay on your guard, and maintain a safe distance from campfires, fire art, fire performances and other heat sources.